 Q: I am thinking of inviting friends.
 What should I tell them?

 A: Please inform your guests that there is a daily visitor’s fee for both adults and children.
 Many visitors are not campers and do not anticipate this.
 This fee gives them full use of all of our facilities while they are here.
 Visitors are charged by the day, so overnight guests pay for 2 days.
-Adults $8.00, Children (age 3 to 12) and Senior Citizens (age 60) $6.00.
+See the Rates & Reservations page for prices.
+Please inform your visitors that they cannot bring any pets.

 Q: What is provided on a campsite?

 A: Every campsite is equipped with a picnic table and fire ring.
 All campsites have sand and small round (pea) stone on them.
-Water, Electric (30 amp) and Cable hookups are also on every site.
+Water, Electric (at a minimum 30 amp) and Cable TV hookups are also on every site.
 Depending on your campsite, a sewer hookup may also be included.

 Q: How large is a campsite?

 A: Our campground is in the woods, and every campsite (except for 3 sites) is wooded.
 Because of the trees, each site is unique and they are all different sizes.
 Our office staff will be able to provide information about campsite sizes when making a reservation.
 Keep in mind that you can see and hear your neighbor from every campsite.

 A: Yes, we have four rental cabins.
 Two are in our T section, and two can be found on the LF sites.
 Please see our “Rates & Reservations” page for pricing and general information.